 Unlike the usual with hyped Adidas releases, the first account to share any images of the collab wasn’t the Yeezymafia, it was Seraph.
 A then, not too known leaker’s account.
 The Yeezy Mafia then followed and shared the rest of the images and detailed release info.
 But never after that.
 Maybe they saw or knew what we didn’t.
 That the Adidas Dragon Ball Z collab was not gonna be the biggest release of 2018.

 Who did it better?

 The Adidas Dragon Ball Z collab wasn’t to all sneakerheads’ liking.
-And the second sneakerheads got a look at the mockups, they expressed their opinion loud and clear.
+And the second sneakerheads took a look at the mockups, they said their opinion loud and clear.

 — foreverskydome (@foreverskydome) January 15, 2018

 And going as far as showing images of shoes, and boots that would’ve done the collab more justice.

 Man I was expecting at LEAST some Saiyan armor–style shoes.
 Maybe not as high rising as these but like… If they’d just given us the kicks the actual characters wear that woulda been 🔥.
 Not feeling these… literally only sneakerheads and hxc DBZ fans will recognize them on-feet. pic.twitter.com/nSawk0ChrW

 — Hugh Guiney (@LordPancreas) January 15, 2018